rmcelreath/rethinking/README.md

 # Installation

 There are three steps.
-(1) Install ``rstan``, (2) install ``cmdstanr``, (3) install ``rethinking``.
+(1) Install the C++ toolchain, (2) install ``cmdstanr``, (3) install ``rethinking``.
 Details follow.

-First, install the C++ toolchain and install the ``rstan`` package.
-Go to ``https://mc-stan.org/users/interfaces/rstan.html`` and follow the instructions for your platform.
-The biggest challenge is getting a C++ compiler configured to work with your installation of R. The instructions are quite thorough.
-Obey them, and you'll succeed.
+First, install the C++ toolchain.
+Go to ``https://mc-stan.org/docs/cmdstan-guide/cmdstan-installation.html#cpp-toolchain`` and follow the instructions for your platform.

 Second, install the ``cmdstanr`` package.
 Visit ``https://mc-stan.org/cmdstanr/``.
 The first time you install cmdstanr, you will also need compile the libraries with ``cmdstanr::install_cmdstan()``.
 All this of this bother is worth it.
 You just have to do it once.
+If you don't want to use MCMC, you don't have to complete this step.

-Third, once rstan and cmdstanr are installed (almost there), then you can install ``rethinking`` from within R using:
+Third, you can install ``rethinking`` from within R using:
 ```
 install.packages(c("coda","mvtnorm","devtools","loo","dagitty","shape"))
 devtools::install_github("rmcelreath/rethinking")
 ```
-If there are any problems, they likely arise when trying to install ``rstan``, so the ``rethinking`` package has little to do with it.
-See the manual linked above for some hints about getting ``rstan`` installed.
-But always consult the RStan section of the website at ``mc-stan.org`` for the latest information on RStan.

 Note that the ``rethinking`` package is not on CRAN, just on github.
 The ``rethinking`` package is never going to be on CRAN.
+So if you get an error about rethinking not being available for your version of R, it is because you tried to install from CRAN.
+Use the github code above.

 # rethinking slim - no MCMC